nucypher/nucypher/docs/source/pre_application/cloud_node_management.rst

     nucypher-ops nodes create

+Follow the interactive prompts to select the Digital Ocean provider.
-At this point you should see the droplet in your Digital Ocean dashboard.
+After this command completes you will see a new droplet in your Digital Ocean dashboard.
 Now we can deploy the PRE Node:

 .. code-block:: bash